 File-type and folder-type global resources are assigned differently.
-In any one of the usage scenarios below, clicking the Switch to Global Resources button displays the Open Global Resource dialog (screenshot below).
+In any one of the usage scenarios below, clicking the Global Resources button displays the Open Global Resource dialog (screenshot below).

 Manage Global Resources: Displays the Manage Global Resources dialog.

 Selecting a file-type global resource assigns the file.
 Selecting a folder-type global resource causes an Open dialog to open, in which you can browse for the required file.
 The path to the selected file is entered relative to the folder resource.
 So if a folder-type global resource were to have two configurations, each pointing to different folders, files having the same name but in different folders could be targeted via the two configurations.
 This could be useful for testing purposes.

 You can switch to the file dialog or the URL dialog by clicking the respective button at the bottom of the dialog.
 The Manage Global Resources icon in the top right-hand corner pops up the Manage Global Resources dialog.